Loading page…

 |---|---|---|---|

-Rates reflect public listings as of early 2026.
-Confirm schedules and material fees with each centre.
+These are market formats, not an Eclat availability list.
+Eclat's weekly H2 Maths programme is the small-group format described above.
+Rates reflect public listings as of early 2026; confirm schedules and material fees with each centre.

 Worried about promotional exam results?
-What to do if your child fails JC promos covers recovery timelines, the H2-to-H1 drop decision, and when intervention helps most.
+What to do if your child fails JC promos explains what to do next, when to consider H1, and when to seek more help.

 H2 Maths tuition builds the algebraic fluency and proof-based reasoning that underpin the SMO Senior and Open divisions.
 JC students who want to compete in SMO will find that strong H2 Maths foundations - particularly in functions, sequences, and combinatorics - overlap significantly with competition content.
 Eclat does not offer dedicated competition coaching, but the rigour of our H2 programme provides a solid base for self-directed olympiad preparation.